cjhnbls/pipelinedb-doc-cn/builtin.rst

 PipelineDB-specific Types
 ----------------------------

 PipelineDB supports a number of native types for efficiently leveraging :ref:`probabilistic` on streams.
-You'll likely never need to manually create tables with these types but often they're the result of :ref:`pipeline-aggs`, so they'll be transparently created by :ref:`continuous-views`.
+You'll likely never need to manually create tables with these types but often they're the result of :ref:`aggregates`, so they'll be transparently created by :ref:`continuous-views`.
 Here they are:

 **bloom**
 	:ref:`bloom-filter`